yun-liu/RCF/README.md

 4. Build Caffe.

 5. Go into the folder `$ROOT_DIR/examples/rcf/`.
-Then, you can run RCF-singlescale.ipynb to test single-scale RCF on BSDS500 dataset, or run RCF-multiscale.ipynb to test multiscale RCF on BSDS500 dataset, or run RCF-singlescale-NYUD.ipynb to test single-scale RCF on NYUD dataset.
+Then, you can run RCF-singlescale.ipynb to test single-scale RCF on the BSDS500 dataset, or run RCF-multiscale.ipynb to test multiscale RCF on the BSDS500 dataset, or run RCF-singlescale-NYUD.ipynb to test single-scale RCF on the NYUD dataset.

 Note: Before evaluating the predicted edges, you should do the standard non-maximum suppression (NMS) and edge thinning.
-We used Piotr's Structured Forest matlab toolbox available [here](https://github.com/pdollar/edges).
+We used the Piotr's Structured Forest matlab toolbox available [here](https://github.com/pdollar/edges).

 ### Training RCF